stanichor/stanichor.github.io/_posts/2025-10-14-male-attraction.md

 categories:
 section: psychometrics-practical
 related:
-  - /gender-satisfaction/
+  - /female-attraction/
-  - /gender-themes/
+  - /acquiescence/
-  - /general-kink/
+  - /kink-factors/
 ---

 In [What Do We Desire in a Woman?](https://thingstoread.substack.com/p/what-do-we-desire-in-a-woman), Apple Pie conducted surveys on romantic preferences, asking participants to rate several traits based on how attractive they are.
-The following is a replication of the analysis using confirmatory factor analysis (CFA) and item response theory (IRT), rather than using principal components analysis (PCA) as Apple Pie did.
-PCA forces factors to be independent, while CFA allows factors to correlate.
+The following is a replication of the analysis using confirmatory factor analysis (CFA) and item response theory (IRT), rather than using principal component analysis (PCA) as Apple Pie did.
+PCA forces factors to be orthogonal, while CFA allows factors to correlate.
 IRT also provides more item-level information.

 ## Factor Analysis Results